outdreamer/build-a-cure/docs/tasks/poc.md

           III. x energy units of 6 units of exercise type 2

           - standardization to equate problem input & solution output requires either:
-            - A. converting minutes at speed 1 to minutes at speed 2 or vice versa
+            - A. converting minutes at speed 1 to minutes at speed 2 or vice versa (converting to speed 2 requires fewer operations)
-            - B. converting energy units used to a minute/speed unit or vice versa
+            - B. converting energy units used to a minute/speed unit or vice versa (converting to exercise type unit requires fewer operations without losing required info)

           - identify connecting functions of: